 Based on an Intel patent application titled, ‘Electronic device with foldable display panels’, a Dutch website conceived the above renders of the forthcoming Intel device.
-When the device is fully folded, it’s a smartphone with all the cameras, sensors and the receiver are placed underneath the display.
+Fully folded, it’s a smartphone with all the cameras, sensors and receivers placed underneath the display.

 Unfold it two times, and you’ve got a large tablet with three displays.
-Each of these sports two cameras each, so six in total.
+There would be 6 cameras in total- two cameras each.
 It could include a stylus pen that inserts into the cavities formed by the folds.
 And maybe, a magnet holds it within.

 Apple Foldable Smartphone?

 Ever since the iPhone X was launched back in September 2017, there have been rumors on an upcoming Foldable iPhone.
 Unlike the Galaxy F which folds inwards, Apple’s foldable phone could fold outwards.

 Anyways, Apple won’t be jumping the foldable phone bandwagon until 2020.
 The same goes for LG.

 10 Best Foldable Phones Coming Up This Year

 Apart from LG and Apple, all major Smartphone makers will put forth a foldable Android phone in 2019.

 Samsung Senior VP Hark-sang Kim believes their Infinity Flex Display will be prospective for reimagining the smartphone tech.
 This would be fruitful for the business too.
 Following the display issues, Samsung has delayed the launch for an indefinite period.